slamora/brackets-wiki/Brackets-Extensions.md

 ---

 **Deprecated Extensions**
+* [Hover Preview](https://github.com/gruehle/HoverPreview): Displays a preview when hovering over a color value, gradient, or image filename. _(Merged into Brackets as of Sprint 24)._
 * [JavaScript Code Hints](https://github.com/iwehrman/brackets-js-code-hints): Code hinting (aka autocompletion) for JavaScript files in Brackets. _(Merged into Brackets as of Sprint 21)._
 * [Color Editor](https://github.com/GarthDB/brackets-inline-color-editor): Quick Edit on a hex/rgb/hsl color opens an inline color picker, plus a listing of all colors used in the file. _(Merged into Brackets as of Sprint 17)._
 * [Color Picker](https://github.com/jdiehl/brackets-color-picker): Quick Edit on a hex color opens an inline color picker. _(A color picker is built into Brackets as of Sprint 17)._